Our new Patient Portal allows you to:

 In addition to listening to your horse's abdomen with a stethoscope, a sand test can be performed in the office, or stall side.
 This is commonly performed when a horse experiences abdominal pain (colic), and the presence of sand in the colon, i.e. “sand colic” is suspected.
 Sand accumulation is a problem in areas where the soil consists of larger particles, true sand versus fine loam or dirt.

 A pre-purchase exam is an important procedure that is recommended to be done on all prospect purchases, to help identify any preexisting conditions that may hinder their future performance.
 This exam begins with a microchip screening, photographs of the horse in question, and a blood draw (blood is held for 7 days after the exam, incase the buyer decides to run any additional tests).
-Then begins an extensive physical examination listening to the heart, lungs, gastrointestinal sounds, taking a temperature, and examining the eyes and oral cavity.
-This is followed up with a thorough lameness and neurological examination to determine the horses soundness.
+Then begins an extensive physical examination listening to the heart, lungs, gastrointestinal sounds, temperature measurment, and examining both eyes and the oral cavity.
+This is followed up with lameness and neurological evaluation to determine the horse's soundness.
 In addition, based on the exam results, the veterinarians will recommend any necessary radiographs as well as blood work to be performed (screening panels such as CBC/Chemistry, ACTH, Drug screening, etc.).

-In addition to properly feeding and exercising your horse, other aspects of general care are needed to keep your horse healthy throughout their lives.
+In addition to properly feeding and exercising your horse, other aspects of general care are needed to keep your horses healthy throughout their lives.
 CEVS veterinarians are always available to discuss strategies aimed towards improving your animal's overall health and quality of life.

 Coastal Elite veterinarians offer stall side surgeries such as routine castrations, laceration repair, mass removals, among others.